Bible Trivia

 Barnabas

-Find out the answer in our New Testament Characters Bible Quiz
+Find this question in our New Testament Characters Bible Quiz

 Similar Bible Trivia Questions